mohanad-ab/BashProjectFursa/README.md

 1. In `/etc/skel` edit the `.bash_profile` file (or create it if it doesn’t exist) using your favorite text editor (`nano`, `vi`, etc...) as detailed below.
 It's highly recommended to backup the original file before you start.
     - Greet the user.
 E.g. if the username is **john**, the message `Hello john` will be printed to stdout.
-    -  Define an environment variable called `COURSE_ID` with a value equals to `DevOpsTheHardWay`.
+    -  Define an environment variable called `COURSE_ID` with a value equals to `DevOpsFursa`.
     - If the file `.token` exists in the home directory of the user, check its permissions.
 If the octal representation of the permissions set is different from `600` (read and write by the user only), print the following warning message to the user:

       ```text